 Your house could be under an incredible amount of pressure.
 Your home has a big job to do and many responsibilities to fill.
 It must be a safe place for you and your family, and you need to make sure its structural integrity and health are maintained.
 However, many more things could be happening below the surface than you realize.

 Whether you’re regularly in your basement or hardly at all, it’s important to know what’s supporting the rest of your home.
 If you see cracks in the walls and think they could be moving or tilting inward, you need to act.
 These signs of foundation failure can be alarming, but don’t panic.
-The experts at Foundation Recovery Systems have got you and your home covered with several reliable permanent foundation repair solutions.
+The experts at Foundation Recovery Systems – serving areas like Kansas City and St. Louis – have got you and your home covered with several reliable permanent foundation repair solutions.

 The type of soil around your home is a significant factor affecting your house.
-While there are hundreds of types of soil throughout Missouri, Menfro is the state soil.
+While there are hundreds of types of soil underneath homes in St. Louis and Kansas City, and throughout Missouri, Menfro is the state soil.
 It is comprised of various silt loam (soil that contains not less than 70% silt and clay, and not less than 20% sand) and some clay loam, and it is considered desirable for building.
 (Source: USDA Natural Resources Conservation Service Missouri) Other soils (including Kickapoo, Dockery, Leonard, and Sampsel) are prone to flooding and are unstable due to shrinking and expanding.
 So, it’s best to have your soil tested to determine what the ground can support.
 (Source: Hunker)